MicrosoftDocs/powerbi-docs/articles/powerbi-developer-integrate-report.md

    ms.topic="get-started-article"
    ms.tgt_pltfrm="NA"
    ms.workload="powerbi"
-   ms.date="09/05/2017"
+   ms.date="09/28/2017"
    ms.author="asaxton"/>

-# Integrate a report into an app (user owns data)
+# Integrate a report into an app for your organization

-Learn how to integrate, or embed, a report into a web app using REST API calls along with the Power BI JavaScript API when embedding for Power BI users (user owns the data).
+Learn how to integrate, or embed, a report into a web app using REST API calls along with the Power BI JavaScript API when embedding for your organization.

 ![Embedded report sample](media/powerbi-developer-integrate-report/powerbi-embedded-report.png)

 To get started with this walkthrough, you need a **Power BI** account.
 If you don't have an account, you can [sign up for a free Power BI account](powerbi-service-self-service-signup-for-power-bi.md), or you can create your own [Azure Active Directory tenant ](powerbi-developer-create-an-azure-active-directory-tenant.md) for testing purposes.

-> [AZURE.NOTE] Looking to embed a report for non-Power BI users (app owns data), using an embedtoken, instead?
-See, [Integrate a dashboard, tile, or report into your application (app owns data)](powerbi-developer-embed-sample-app-owns-data.md).
+> [AZURE.NOTE] Looking to embed a report for your customers, using an embedtoken, instead?
+See, [Integrate a dashboard, tile, or report into your application for your customers](powerbi-developer-embed-sample-app-owns-data.md).

 To integrate a report into a web app, you use the **Power BI** REST API, or the Power BI C# SDK, and an Azure Active Directory (AD) authorization **access token** to get a report.
 Then, you load the report using the same access token.
 The **Power BI** API provides programmatic access to certain **Power BI** resources.
 For more information, see [Overview of Power BI REST API](https://msdn.microsoft.com/library/dn877544.aspx) and the [Power BI JavaScript API](https://github.com/Microsoft/PowerBI-JavaScript).

 ## Download the sample

-This article shows the code used in the [User Owns Data sample - integrate-report-web-app](https://github.com/Microsoft/PowerBI-Developer-Samples/tree/master/User%20Owns%20Data/integrate-report-web-app) on GitHub.
+This article shows the code used in the [integrate-report-web-app](https://github.com/Microsoft/PowerBI-Developer-Samples/tree/master/User%20Owns%20Data/integrate-report-web-app) on GitHub.
 To follow along with this walkthrough, you can download the sample.

 ## Step 1 - register an app in Azure AD

 You will need to register your application with Azure AD in order to make REST API calls.
 For more information, see [Register an Azure AD app to embed Power BI content](powerbi-developer-register-app.md).

-If you downloaded the [User Owns Data sample - integrate-report-web-app](https://github.com/Microsoft/PowerBI-Developer-Samples/tree/master/User%20Owns%20Data/integrate-report-web-app), you use the **Client ID** and **Client Secret** you get, after registration, so that the sample can authenticate to Azure AD.
+If you downloaded the [integrate-report-web-app](https://github.com/Microsoft/PowerBI-Developer-Samples/tree/master/User%20Owns%20Data/integrate-report-web-app), you use the **Client ID** and **Client Secret** you get, after registration, so that the sample can authenticate to Azure AD.
 To configure the sample, change the **Client ID** and **Client Secret** in the *cloud.config* file.

 ![](media\powerbi-developer-integrate-dashboard\powerbi-embed-dashboard-register-app4.png)